lucidworks/streams/projects/sockitter/README.md

 Starting the instance takes about 10 minutes.
 After that, you can click on the `Fusion UI` link and navigate to the Fusion login page.

 #### Making the Instance non-Preemtible
+This demo will start a preemptible instance running Fusion 4.x, *which will live at most for 24 hours*.
+The run cost for this instance is less than $1 per 24 hours, but your mileage may vary.
+Do keep in mind you may need to restart your instance from time to time.

 To start an instance which is not preemtible, use the `-p` flag:

 ```